Psychologist

 Once you have lowered your stress level, it is wise to look for ways to prevent excessive stress from building up again.
 The best way to cope with stress is to prevent it, but remember that it is impossible to have a completely stress-free life.

-Treatment
+Treatment of Stress

-Stress and anxiety disorders are responsive to counseling and to a wide variety of therapies.
-Psychotherapy include relaxation techniques and time-limited therapies that address ways of coping with the stress and anxiety symptoms directly.
+I have found that both stress and anxiety disorders are responsive to counseling and to a wide variety of therapies.
+Psychotherapy including relaxation techniques and time-limited therapies that address ways of coping with the stress and anxiety symptoms directly.
 These therapies typically emphasize cognitive and behavioral assessments.
-More traditional forms of therapy based on psychodynamic or interpersonal theories of anxiety also may be used.
-Certain antidepressant medications and mild tranquilizers are sometimes prescribed to help lessen some of the symptoms.

 Additional Information